kumahq/kuma-website/docs/README.md

 ::: slot masthead-sub-title

-## The open-source control plane for modern connectivity, delivering high performance and reliability with Envoy.
+## The open-source control plane for modern connectivity, <br>delivering high performance and reliability with Envoy.

 :::